What is the most important information I should know about ZOLOFT?

 - Sexual problems (dysfunction).
 Taking selective serotonin reuptake inhibitors (SSRIs), including ZOLOFT, may cause sexual problems.

 Do not take ZOLOFT if you:

-Are allergic to sertraline or any of the inactive ingredients in ZOLOFT
+- are allergic to sertraline or any of the ingredients in ZOLOFT.

 ZOLOFT can cause sleepiness or may affect your ability to make decisions, think clearly, or react quickly.
 You should not drive, operate heavy machinery, or do other dangerous activities until you know how ZOLOFT affects you.